MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

    + Double-click the .exe to run Setup.
 When installing a cumulate update on a server with no internet connectivity, you are prompted to select the location of the .cab files for R and Python.

-8. Post-install, on a server for which you have enabled operationalization with web nodes and compute nodes, edit **AppSettings.json**, adding an "MMLResourcePath" entry, directly under "MMLNativePath":
+8. Post-install, on a server for which you have enabled operationalization with web nodes and compute nodes, edit **AppSettings.json**, adding an "MMLResourcePath" entry, directly under "MMLNativePath".
+For example:

     ```json
     "ScorerParameters": {